mberenbach/mberenbach.github.io/body.md

 1. Maximize lean body mass (muscle) and overall health
 2. Minimize fat (within reason) and markers of disease

-Believe it or not, the same activities which lead to #1 and #2 also contribute positiviely to mental markers of health (memory, mood) and longevity.
+Shooting for these goals will give you the best possible chances of staying mobile + healthy as long as possible.
+They also contribute positively to mental markers of health such as memory and mood.

 To accomplish this, the plan itself must be practical and something you can follow over a lifetime!
 So the plan is:
 1. Simple to implement